 This post is all going to be bragging about myself 😉 Nah… I can’t be this cruel.
-But yes, it has lot to do with women and their projected image of ‘sacrificial lamb’ (pun intended).
+But yes, it has a lot to do with women and their projected image of ‘sacrificial lamb’ (pun intended).
 When I recall my childhood days – I can’t remember a single day/instance where mother enjoyed her ‘likes’.
 Magazines & Music was something she loved, but hardly got the time or ‘courage’ to focus on her interests.
-Courage – yes because in early 1980s, daughter-in-law of a joint family was literally married to House & not a Man.
+Courage – yes because in the early 1980s, daughter-in-law of a joint family was literally married to House & not a Man.
 Same was the story with my Mom-in-Law, she worked her whole life like a bonded unpaid labour.
 And if today, I call her to stay with me for some days to rest and enjoy– she gets bored and edgy.

-If you drill deep and look it from micro level, the culprit is this image Indian society has created for women.
+If you drill deep and look at it from the micro level, the culprit is this image Indian society has created for women.
 Why women are not supposed to do what they Like?
 Why?
 When we do what we wish to, why questions are pointed to us?
-Over years same as been repeated time and after, and it’s become an unwritten, unsaid rule.
+Over years same has been repeated time and after, and it’s become an unwritten, unsaid rule.
 But today, I am pleased to see a change.
 Women – the God gifted multi-taskers, are consciously putting efforts to balance out life and self-time.

 Self Love – Invest in Yourself